IBM/csm-dach-cloud-native-labs/day-2/openshift.md

 __Demonstration__: create a project using the OpenShift web console

+_The teacher might show first how to create a project on the web console._

 __Exercise__: create your project using the oc CLI

 Create your namespace/project: